Justintime50/pineapple/README.md

 </div>

-## Background

-Pineapple was created as a way to fill in the gaps that Bootstrap did not fill years ago.
-Since Bootstrap 4 and other frameworks have been updated, many of the original issues Pineapple fixed have found their way into these other frameworks and therefore, the Pineapple equivelent has been removed.
-This library is now quite dated.
+Pineapple came about as a way to help me quickly build brochure style websites some years ago.
+I found I was copying and pasting a lot of custom CSS around my projects to extend Bootstrap's library and decided to build my own.
+Over the years as Bootstrap evolved, certain Pineapple functions were removed in favor of the better battle-tested Bootstrap equivalent.
+Pineapple still serves as a nice addition to any Bootstrap project.

+**Notable Features:**

+* Full-screen banners, YouTube videos, and Bootstrap carousels with incredible customization for overlaid text, images, and buttons
+* Beautiful sliding animations (full page and individual components)
+* Page loader animation
+* Countdown timer with custom messaging
+* Fading and appearing navbar
+* Icons, cards, and slanted sections
+* Dynamic screen-sized fonts, buttons, and more

 ## Install

-Pineapple includes both SCSS and Javascript files.
-The SCSS will need to be compiled into CSS as raw CSS is not included in this repo.
-Choose between implementing the `styles`, `utilities`, or the entire `Pineapple library`, all three options are included in the root of the `css` folder.
+Pineapple has been compiled into CSS from SCSS and JS.
+You will find either the beautified or minified equivelant of each along with source maps.
+Either import Pineapple from NPM, use a CDN, or manually download the assets into your own project.

+The Pineapple CSS has been compiled into three separate bundles:
+* `pineapple` includes everything
+* `pineapple-styles` includes everything but the `grid` and `animations` CSS and can be used without the accompanying JS
+* `pineapple-utilities` includes the `grid` and `animations` CSS which accompanies the JS

 **NOTE:** Pineapple Javascript functions require jQuery.
 With the release of Bootstrap 5 (which does not include or require jQuery), you will either need to remain on Bootstrap 4 or import jQuery separately.
 Pineapple is not compatible with the `slim` version of jQuery.

 ## Usage

-Once the CSS has been compiled, include the CSS and Javascript in your project:
+Simply include the Pineapple CSS and JS assets in your project to get started.

 ```html
 <link rel="stylesheet" href="path/to/pineapple.css">